nirajktr/randomQuoteBG-generator/README.md

 # About Me

 Hey there! 👋 I'm Niraj, and this is my very first project on GitHub.
-Excited to share my Web Dev journey with this simple yet fun project.
+I'm excited to share my web-dev journey with this simple yet fun project.

 For my first project on GitHub, I wanted to create something practical and interactive.
 That's how I came up with the idea of building a Random Quote Generator.
 Through this project, I've not only learned the basics of HTML, CSS, and JavaScript but also how to interact with APIs and implement features like local storage caching for a smoother user experience.
-Will continue to add new stuff to this project, as I am still learning.
+One of the latest features I've added is the ability to set the background image based on the fetched quote, creating a visual connection between the quote and its backdrop.
+I'll continue to add new features and improvements to this project as I am still learning and growing.

+Thanks for stopping by and checking out my project.
+Feel free to explore, use, and contribute.
+Your feedback and suggestions are greatly appreciated!

 ## Features